ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

-ddosAttack | Participating in distributed denial-of-service (usually part of botnet). dnsPoisoning | Falsifying domain server cache (cache poisoning). emailSpam | Spam email content, infected attachments and phishing emails. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fakeBot | The fake bot has a real user agent but comes from a non-official server location. fraudOrders | Fraudulent orders.
+ddosAttack | Participating in distributed denial-of-service (usually part of botnet). dnsPoisoning | Falsifying domain server cache (cache poisoning). emailSpam | Spam email content, infected attachments and phishing emails. evilPath | File inclusion strings that can allow users to pull in files that should not be a part of a web server. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fakeBot | The fake bot has a real user agent but comes from a non-official server location. fraudOrders | Fraudulent orders.